risc0/risc0-foundry-template/README.md

 RISC0_DEV_MODE=false forge test -vvv
 ```

+> You can also generate a[Groth16 SNARK proof] locally, assuming you have a machine with an x86 architecture and [Docker] installed.
+In this case do not export Bonsai related env variables.

 ### Deterministic Builds

 By setting the environment variable `RISC0_USE_DOCKER` a containerized build process via Docker will ensure that all builds of your guest code, regardless of the machine or local environment, will produce the same [image ID][image-id].